Premium Processing for EB-2 NIW

 As an immigration attorney who is focused on the EB2 national interest waiver green card, I am often asked about how long it will take to get a case processed and approved by USCIS.
 Currently, if you ask me that question, I will generally say about 18 months.
 Although the EB2 NIW was once processed within 5 to 9 months, there is currently a huge backlog.

-If you are hoping to pay for premium processing for your national interest waiver, unfortunately, that service is not currently available.
-No one is exactly sure when USCIS will start offering EB2 NIW beneficiaries more rapid results through premium processing.
+If you are hoping to pay for premium processing for your national interest waiver, unfortunately, that service is not currently available for all cases.
+No one is exactly sure when USCIS will start offering all EB2 NIW beneficiaries more rapid results through premium processing.
 Even immigration lawyers in your area are not certain about what is happening with premium processing for the EB2 NIW.

 EB2 NIW has been authorized for premium processing